HISTORY, Keswick Alhambra Cinema

 The Alhambra survived the coronavirus lockdowns in 2020/21 thanks to various government grants, in particular the Culture Recovery Fund for Independent Cinemas.
-Alan Hasler bowed out, to secure a more reliable source of income, and Carol Rennie was joined by Jonathan Moore, who, after substantial time spent voluntarily helping Carol with DIY foyer refurbishments, bought in, together with his partner Graham King.
-On assuming his Directorship, Jonathan commenced a project to install a second screen (tucked under the balcony to preserve the structure, look and feel of the traditional balcony-and-stalls main screen), create a new, gorgeously-lit bar/ticketing area, and open up the frontage of the building.
+Alan bowed out, to secure the family a more reliable source of income, and Carol was joined by Jonathan Moore, who, after substantial time spent voluntarily helping Carol with DIY foyer refurbishments, bought into the business, together with his partner Graham King.

-Reopening on 15 October 2021 after over nine months closure: 'Bouncing back with Bond'!
+Tom Rennie, Jonathan Moore, Carol Rennie, on 30 September, when we commenced ticket sales for our reopening on 15 October 2021, after over nine months closure: 'Bouncing back with Bond'!